blue0206/dsa-prep/README.md

 # My Coding Interview Preparation Journey

-This repository documents my structured study of Data Structures, Algorithms, and Core CS concepts using C++.
+This repository documents my structured study of Data Structures, and Algorithms using C++.
 My goal is to master the fundamentals required for top-tier software engineering roles.

 The primary roadmap is based on [Striver's A2Z DSA Course Sheet](https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2).